 Taking the time to listen to children’s concerns.
 All of our teachers are available in a pastoral capacity should parents have a concern.
 Parents are welcome to talk directly with our teaching staff.

-We have several trained Teaching Assistants and a pastoral Teaching Assistant, Miss Freer, who is available to chat to pupils when they feel they have a problem they would like to share.
+We have several trained Teaching Partners and a pastoral Teaching Partner, Miss Freer, who is available to chat to pupils when they feel they have a problem they would like to share.
 Pupils can also self-refer to her through her Worry Box located centrally in school.
 She will always contact parents to make sure they are kept fully in the loop and are happy with the support provided.

 Taking the time to listen to families.
 Sometimes, you might need to share information or have a difficult situation you need to make us aware of.
 We will listen.
 We have families too!

 We follow the comprehensive JIGSAW PSHCE curriculum which supports children and develops key skills not only for school but for life.

 E-Safety is also an important part of the ongoing curriculum here at Christ Church.